amuweee/covid_ds/README.md

 This repository contains codes and scripts related to extracting daily infected and death data from gitrepo maintained by [JHUCSSE COVID-19 Data](https://github.com/CSSEGISandData/COVID-19).
 World population data scraped from [Worldometer](https://www.worldometers.info/world-population/population-by-country/).
-The timeseries data is transformed and stored into `covid_master.db` SQLite3 database for use with the datascience workflow.
+The timeseries data is transformed and stored into each data sources are stored in separate SQLite3 database for use with the datascience workflow.

 ### Installing

-This repo was created with python version 3.6 and a virtual environment is recommended natigate to the project root and run following commands to setup and install preprequisites
+This repo was created with python version 3.6 and a virtual environment is recommended.
+Natigate to the project root and run following commands to setup and install preprequisites

 ```
 python -m venv .venv